 Additionally, GoDaddy recommends ending your domain name with “.com” as it’s the most recognized suffix online.

-Once you have chosen your domain name, you will need to register it.
+Once you have chosen your paid or free custom email domain name, you’ll need to register it.
 Enter your account information when prompted by the service with which you are registering your domain (e.g., GoDaddy), and select the features and add-ons you’d like included in your package.

 2. Create a New Email Account